Technical Internship Program

 The Costume Technology Interns aid in the construction of costumes for DGSD and YRT productions.
 Duties in the shop are tailored to each Intern's interests and abilities.
 The objective is to sharpen existing skills and develop new ones.
 This program trains folx who want to become drapers, as opposed to costume designers.

 The Electrics Interns assist in hanging and focusing lights for DGSD and YRT productions.
 Electrics interns are instructed in budgeting and scheduling procedures, special effects problem solving, maintenance, and repair of lighting equipment.
 Interested and qualified interns may be invited to serve as the Production Electrician on a DGSD or YRT production when schedules permit.
-This program trains folx who want to become production electricians, as opposed to lighting designers.
+This program trains folx who want to become production electricians, or who want to advance their careers in lighting.

 Interns who have an interest in designing are encouraged to participate in the Yale Cabaret.